PaulieScanlon/gatsby-remark-grid-system/demo/src/pages/index.md

 ### Markdown

-Given the followint markdown we can make multi-coloumn layouts across 4 breakpoints
+Given the following markdown we can make multi-coloumn layouts across a maximum of 4 breakpoints

 :::